kristhaj/pyxcel/README.md

 - is_productless: set to true if batch is comprised of clubs with no product data

+All of the file paths need only the relative path, ie where the file is in relation to the _pyxcel_ folder.

 ## DivideFile (KA Import Formatting)